Topic Modeling with LDA in Python

 Task Completion: 2/2

-ExcellentAll major requested steps were attempted: TF-IDF vectorization, 5-topic LDA, topic distribution plot, and sample document topic dominance.
-The notebook also shows vocabulary size and topic-word lists.
+ExcellentAll four requested steps were attempted: TF-IDF vectorization, 5-topic LDA, topic distribution plotting, and sample document topic dominance.

 Output Quality: 2/3